-The European Medicines Agency (EMA) is responsible for assessing applications for drug licences within the European Union (EU).
+The European Medicines Agency (EMA) looks at applications for new drugs within the European Union (EU).

-This procedure is compulsory for new cancer drugs and gives a marketing authorisation (licence) for all EU member states, plus Iceland, Liechtenstein and Norway.
+All new cancer drugs are looked at using a process called the centralised (or community) authorisation procedure.
+This procedure gives a marketing authorisation (licence) for all EU countries, plus Iceland, Liechtenstein and Norway.

 Once a drug has EU marketing authorisation, it is ‘licensed’, ‘registered’ or ‘approved’.
 All these terms mean the same thing.